-What is CBD?
-You may have heard; People are using it to manage stress, pain, anxiety and more.
-But is it a drug like marijuana?
+What is CBD—the latest health craze?
+An alternative to prescription meds?
+Something else entirely?
+People are using it to manage stress, pain, anxiety and more.
+But is it a cannabinoid like THC?
+Can it get you high?
 Where does it come from?
 Is it safe?
 Or legal?
 For those questions and more we’ve assembled a comprehensive guide to explain how CBD works, what studies say so far, as well as guidance for finding quality products.

 That’s right, like THC, CBD is a cannabinoid—a type of compound produced by cannabis plants.
-Interestingly, our own bodies produce cannabinoids.
-These endogenously-produced cannabinoids are usually referred to as “endocannabinoids.”
+Interestingly, our own bodies produce cannabinoids too.
+Ours are endogenously-produced cannabinoids which are referred to as endocannabinoids.

 Cannabidiol, or CBD, was discovered in 1940.
-CBD isn’t as well known as the most famous cannabinoid of all—THC, but that’s changing.
+CBD isn’t as well known as THC—the most famous cannabinoid of all, but that’s changing.
 Unlike THC, CBD does not get you “high.”
-Cannabis and hemp plants produce at least 113 different cannabinoids.
-Of those, only THC produces a “high” sensation.
+Cannabis and hemp plants produce something like 140 different cannabinoids.
+Of those, only THC can make you feel high.

-There are cannabinoids produced by plants, and our own internally-produced endocannabinoids, so how do these compounds interact with our bodies?
-Through a complex network called the endocannabinoid system (ECS).
+So, there are cannabinoids produced by plants, and cannabinoids we produce internally called endocannabinoids.
+But, how do these compounds interact with our bodies?
+The answer to that mystery lies in a complex network called the endocannabinoid system (ECS).

-The endocannabinoid system branches out throughout our brains and bodies and is equipped with receptors, such as CB1 and CB2, which interact with cannabinoids and endocannabinoids.
-When cannabinoids interact with ECS receptors, it can result in adjustments to a broad variety of processes.
-In some cases, these adjustments include the dialing down of stress responses, the inhibition of inflammatory agents, or even anandamide signaling enhancements.
-As we’re discovering, the way CBD interacts with our ECS may have many therapeutic benefits.
+The endocannabinoid system branches out throughout our brains and bodies and is equipped with receptors, such as CB1 and CB2.
+These ECS receptors can interact with cannabinoids and endocannabinoids alike.
+The ECS is a homeostatic regulator that uses cannabinoids to adjust a broad variety of processes.
+In some cases, these adjustments include the dialing down of stress responses, inhibiting the release of inflammatory agents, or helping to boost anandamide signaling.

 CBD is extracted from cannabis and hemp plants.
 Advances in cannabis processing in recent years has led to the popularization of extraction methods that eschew solvents in favor of heat, pressure or carbon dioxide.
 The result is an extremely clean extract called full-spectrum distillate which is used to make full spectrum CBD oil.
-CBD can be further isolated into pure CBD powder – referred to as CBD isolate.
-CBD isolate contains no THC and is used in products like Hemp CBD Oil – No THC and CBD Oil for Pets.
+The THC can be removed from the distillate to produce broad spectrum CBD oil.
+Next, CBD can be further isolated into pure CBD powder – referred to as CBD isolate.
+CBD isolate contains no THC and is used in products like Ethical Botanicals Hemp CBD Oil – No THC and CBD Oil for Pets.

 Along with cleaner products have come more consistent ingestion methods and more accurate dosage.
 The use of CBD oil administered via measured dropper under the tongue has made it possible to easily measure out a desired dose.